ElementalMinecraftGaming/TwitterMC/README.md

 # TwitterMC
-Allows you to use Twitter from minecraft.
+Allows you to use Twitter from minecraft!

 Current features: Posting